grv87/gradle-packer-plugin/docs/design.md

 *   paths on images (except staging/temp)
 *   users under which provisioning is happening, sudo settings

+## Paths
+Context resolved cwd relatively to project dir, and after that cwd `Project#file` and `Project#dir` methods are not used.
+Other methods get paths resolved to absolute paths already, so that project dir doesn't mess with them.

 ------------------------------------------------------------------------
 Copyright © 2018  Basil Peace